nohomonosocks/malachi-temp/README.md

 # malachi-temp
-malachi template that is now unavailible from alot of sources
+malachi template
+WARNING!
+i do not own
+and did not create
+any files in this repo
+all credit goes to malachi
+he is a skid though and doesnt deserve it